gouravtulsani/Cabapp_backend/readme.md

     - Conditions for Failure:
         - requesting user is a customer not driver
         - No on going ride

 ### Get ride history
 - API description:
-    - This api is use to get the ride history of the requesting user
+    > This api is use to get the ride history of the requesting user Token authentication required
 - Request Headers:
     - Request URL: **/api/get_ride_history**
     - Supported Request Methods: GET